burst-apps-team/burst-wiki/whitepaper-burst.md

 Burst started off as a fork of [Nxt](https://en.wikipedia.org/wiki/Nxt), so below you will find the Nxt community white paper[1].

-There was a substantial modification to the fork by carving out PoS completely and replacing it with PoC (Proof-of-Capacity).
-Proof of Capacity is also called Proof of Space and was described 2013 in the Proofs of Space paper [2] by Dziembowski, Faust, Kolmogorov and Pietrzak.
+There was a substantial modification to the fork by carving out Proof-of-Stake (PoS) completely and replacing it with PoC (Proof-of-Capacity).
+A similar concept to Proof of Capacity is called Proof of Space and was described 2013 in the Proofs of Space paper [2] by Dziembowski, Faust, Kolmogorov and Pietrzak.

-Based on this paper, a PoC cryptocurrency “SpaceMint” was proposed[3] in a paper by Sunoo Park, Kwon, Fuchsbauer, Pietrzak et al.
+Based on this paper, a Proof-of-Space cryptocurrency “SpaceMint” was proposed[3] in a paper by Sunoo Park, Kwon, Fuchsbauer, Pietrzak et al.

+Both these papers (“Proof of Space” and “SpaceMint”) are only mentioned as a loose reference and because the SpaceMint paper refers to BURST.
+Their authors consider their concept quite different from and unrelated to Burst.
+[4]

 ### References